-I’ve been a frequent visitor to Key Largo, Islamorada and Key West for more than 30 years, but until I visited the Florida Keys in a sailboat, Marathon was a place to drive through as quickly as possible before crossing the Seven-Mile Bridge and sliding into whatever fun awaited in Key West.
+I’ve been a frequent visitor to Key Largo, Islamorada and Key West for more than 30 years, but until I visited the Florida Keys in a sailboat, looking for things to do in Marathon was never a thought.

 Marathon is the third most-populated community in the Keys, but it doesn’t look like much from the road.
 A few low strips of shops, Publix, Walgreens, Home Depot, a lot of concrete block.

 At $22 per night, you can’t beat the price for a safe place to tie up, get a hot shower, receive mail and do laundry, as we have done on several visits in our Catalina sailboat, Sonas.

 Boaters wishing to rent a dock have plenty of other places to choose from, including the members-only Marathon Yacht Club and slightly upscale Faro Blanco Resort on the bayside, the Marathon Marina at the entrance to Boot Key Harbor, and Skipjack Marina, tucked into the northeastern end of the harbor past the mooring field.

 Together, marinas in the 10-mile stretch of Marathon have nearly 1,200 wet slips for permanent and transient boaters.
 Additionally, there are dozens of acceptable places around Marathon for boats to drop anchor for free.
 Marine businesses abound.
 Boaters connect and find services using a “radio” program on VHF Channel 68 that begins at 9 a.m. daily.

 The protected harbor at Boot Key is an ideal jumping-off point for boaters wishing to sail to the Bahamas, Cuba or into the Caribbean, and many do just that, staying in Marathon until the wind looks right to cross the Florida Straits and Gulf Stream.